mattlianje/dbos4s/README.md

 functions into durable workflows 🧈✨

 ## Installation
-**dbos4s** is on the MavenCentral repository and cross publish for Scala 2.12, 2.13 and 3
+**dbos4s** is on the MavenCentral repository and cross publish for Scala 2.12, 2.13 and 3. **dbos4s** brings the pinned Java DBOS onto your classpath, and changes nothing about the transactor.

 ```scala
 "xyz.matthieucourt" %% "dbos4s-transact0.9"         % "0.1.0"